 - There were very ambitious targets associated with the number of housing to be delivered by 2031 and it was important to ensure that some developments contained homes which were designed as homes for life.
 Extra care housing appeared to be seen often as an 'extra' to the economy.
 There was a call amongst members of the Board for the process to be integrated to ensure residents had the best quality facilities.
 Affordable housing set the scene for a caring Oxfordshire.
 A member called for a joint approach from decision makers around the Board table to follow Cherwell District Council's bid to endeavour to influence developers.
 It was recognised that the biggest challenge was money and how to spend it in relation to the engagement in and delivery of front-line services; - It was pointed out that there was a need to make affordable housing available to workers already living in Oxfordshire to ensure opportunities were available for Health and Social Care employees.
 There were many jobs unfortunately being lost in retail which could afford opportunities for a change of career in Health and Social Care; - A member pointed out that there was a need to take a step back and reassess the district councils' approach to the green belt and make a step change in policy approach.
-There were signs of a less stringent approach to this, which would open up opportunities for housing; and

-A member of the Board wondered if the Board ought to be lobbying for Oxford weighting on salaries.
+There were signs of a less stringent approach to this, which would open up opportunities for housing; and - A member of the Board wondered if the Board ought to be lobbying for Oxford weighting on salaries.

 Yvonne Rees commented that being a recent appointment, she had arrived into a system which was both collaborative and which put patients and residents at the heart of the issue.
-She added that, together with partners, there was the ability now for the Board to take it to the next level.
-She added that the Board recognised the need to push forward.
-Stoke was exactly where Oxfordshire needed to be in terms of aspirational leadership and visibility.
+She added

-The Chairman concluded the meeting by thanking Deanna Westwood, Ann Ford and Nick Warren for attending and for their very valuable presentation and looked forward to a further review of where Oxfordshire had got to next summer.

-in the Chair Date of signing 2019
+That, together with partners, there was the ability representation between the bound of the state of the stat the Board actly where The Chairman concluded the meeting by thanking Westwood, Ann Ford and Nick Warren for attending a very valuable presentation and looked forward to a full of where Oxfordshire had got to next summer. and for their in the Chair Date of signing 2019